Frankie the Falcon

 1. Support While you can expect increased academic rigor from your Honors classes, you will find a supportive environment that encourages growth.

-2. Early Registration As an Honors student, you are eligible for early registration for classes each semester.
+2. Opening-Day Registration As an Honors student, you are eligible to register on the opening-day of registration for classes each semester.

 3. Adventure Located in the city of New Haven, and in between New York City and Boston, the Albertus campus provides easy access to endless cultural outings.